kishore-888/portfolio-simple-website/README.md

 ## How to View

-You can access my portfolio website by visiting [Link] Feel free to explore the content and  get in touch!
+You can access my portfolio website by visiting [https://kishore-888.github.io/portfolio-simple-website/] Feel free to explore the content and  get in touch!

 ## Feedback